-Despite the huge appeal of controlling paleontology's greatest discovery, the T-Rex is perhaps the least entertaining of the levels.
+Despite the huge appeal of controlling palaeontology's greatest discovery, the T-Rex is perhaps the least entertaining of the levels.
 There's little platforming here as you basically attack men with guns and hope your life-bar can handle it.
 The re-spawning enemies are much more of a problem here.
 Because of the T-Rex's large size, dead enemies return much closer to you than the other characters, making fights a frustrating experience.

 The human sections are by far the most fun.
 You are given a Bionic Commando style rope gun in these sections which allows you to swing between platforms and it controls very well.
-What will annoy is again the amount of enemies that will swarm on you and take you out.
-Your not without defense, however, as you're also given a gun and later a bazooka, which will make easy pickings of most enemies.
+What will annoy is again the number of enemies that will swarm on you and take you out.
+Your not without defence, however, as you're also given a gun and later a bazooka, which will make easy pickings of most enemies.

 This is an often overlooked game that is very entertaining.
 If you can look past its flaws and the occasionally unfair difficulty, you're in for a treat.

 The Mega Drive / Genesis also received a Lost World game from SEGA.
 An arcade port would be out of the question for the 16bit console, so a whole new game was created.

 Developer Appaloosa eschewed the platformer and seemingly took notes from Ocean's previous attempts.
-This is a top-down shooter with the odd first person level thrown in.
-Being released late in the consoles lifespan, the levels do look very good if nothing else.
-Each stage has several mission which are given to you though e-mail messages.
-They are essentially fetch quests with the odd rescue mission and target to blow up.
+This is a top-down shooter with the odd first-person level thrown in.
+Being released late in the console's lifespan, the levels do look very good if nothing else.
+Each stage has several missions which are given to you through e-mail messages.
+They are essentially fetch-quests with the odd rescue mission and target to blow up.

 I know that was pretty much the SNES game as well, but here they are a chore.
 The levels are often confusing with graphics that don't distinguish where you can and cannot go, the enemies are difficult to hit once let alone the multiple times it takes to kill them and replenishing items are few and far between.
 What does save it are the excellent end of level missions where it shifts into the first person.